 Partnership activity represents an important aspect of the implementation of the University of Suffolk’s strategic plan, providing opportunities to widen participation in higher education, extend the academic portfolio and develop links with compatible institutions in regional, national and international arenas.

-The University recognises its responsibility for the quality and academic standards of all arrangements delivered in partnership with others, in accordance with the expectations of Chapter B10 of the UK Quality Code.
+The University recognises its responsibility for the quality and academic standards of all arrangements delivered in partnership with others, in accordance with the expectations, practices, advance and guidance contained within the UK Quality Code.

-The University’s procedures for the approval, monitoring and review of partnership activity provide a risk-based framework for engagement in partnership activity outside the University of Suffolk Learning Network, both within the UK and internationally.
+The University’s procedures for the approval, monitoring and review of partnership activity (the Partnerships Handbook) provide a risk-based framework for engagement in partnership activity, both within the UK and internationally.

 - Progression or articulation agreement